Skip to Content

 •Community Engagement and Contribution: Evidence of contributions to the local, national and/or international community.
 This may include, for example, working with whānau, iwi or hapū, community action projects, marae engagement, church service, Scouting, Council work, volunteerism, education community partnerships, and awards or recognition for service.

-Evidence is required in the form of a letter of support for their leadership, community engagement and contribution from an appropriately qualified person and/or organisation (e.g., teacher, community member, minister, kaumātua).
+Evidence is required in the form of a letter of support of leadership, community engagement and contribution from an appropriately qualified person and/or organisation (e.g., teacher, community member, minister, kaumātua).

 Conditions of the Scholarship